-Genesis is about more than the T. rex and trilobites.
-Genesis establishes the basic parameters of living on God’s Earth according to His precepts in His Word.
+Genesis is foundational to our understanding of reality.
+Genesis explains how we got here, where stars, oceans, animals, and trees come from.
+It tells us why there is sin and death in the world, why there are immense fossil beds, and why there are different languages and people groups with different characteristics.
+Genesis also establishes the basic parameters of living on God’s earth according to the precepts in his Word.
 It sets forth the Creator’s design and instruction for all that is, including humanity.

-The existence of other creation myths actually lends strength to our case rather than weakening it.
+The first two chapters of Genesis tell a straightforward account of the creation of the earth, the universe, and everything in them.
+There are no legends or folklore in the historical narrative account of Genesis, which are hallmarks of other cultures’ creation sagas.
+The existence of other creation myths actually lends strength to the Christian case rather than weakening it.
 It shows that other cultures knew the truth of creation, but their stories have been altered from the correct biblical version over the centuries.

 Proponents of the gap theory have reinterpreted Scripture to try to make it fit the idea of millions of years.
-The gap theory does not rest upon the impregnable rock of Holy Scripture but is founded upon the shifting sands of the ideas of those who want to believe the evolutionary teaching of millions of years.
+But adding a gap between Genesis 1:1 and 1:2, or any other place in Genesis, is unwarranted.
+It also adds death and suffering before sin and requires a recreation or restoration of the earth before Adam was created, an idea you can’t find in the text.
+The gap theory does not rest upon the impregnable rock of Holy Scripture; it is founded upon the shifting sands of the ideas of those who want to believe the evolutionary teaching of billions of years as the age of the universe and earth.

 Did God really create everything in six literal, 24-hour days?
 A study of the Hebrew text and biblical teaching as a whole reveals that He did!